A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Discussion

-From a practical perspective, the proposed framework highlights the potential of cube-copying tasks as a scalable, low-cost, and non-invasive screening tool.
-By relying on simple drawings rather than expensive imaging or invasive procedures, the approach is well suited for deployment in community settings, primary care, or large-scale cognitive screening programs.
-Moreover, the graph-based abstraction enables robust analysis in relatively small datasets, a common constraint in clinical studies, while maintaining transparency in how predictions are formed.
+From a practical perspective, the proposed framework highlights the potential of cube-copying tasks as scalable, low-cost, and non-invasive screening tools.
+By relying on simple drawings rather than expensive imaging procedures or invasive biomarkers, the approach is well suited for deployment in community settings, primary care environments, or large-scale cognitive screening programs.
+Moreover, graph-based representations preserve higher-level structural relationships and support interpretable analysis in relatively small datasets, a common challenge in clinical studies.